The highest ROI marketing channel for online stores is also one of the most overlooked: Ecommerce email marketing.

 - Don’t trick people into opening your emails by concealing your company name

-- Don’t use curse words likely to trigger spam filters in your email copy
+- Don’t use curse words likely to trigger spam filters in your email copywriting

 - Don’t include attachments in your emails